CESA Resources & Frequently Asked Questions

 No, this would circumvent the procedures outlined in the Code of Academic Integrity.
 Students have the right to contest the charge and proposed sanction by having their case referred to a hearing panel.

-A transcript notation will be made if the sanction includes failure of the course, suspension, or expulsion, or is independently sanctioned.
+A transcript notation will only be made if the sanction includes failure of the course, suspension, expulsion, or is independently sanctioned.

 Failure of the course will only be noted on the transcript if it was sanctioned.
 Failure of the course as a result of failing an assignment will not be noted as academic dishonesty on the transcript.
 Only the final grade for the course will appear.